eminwux/sbsh/examples/profiles/README.md

-# Session Profiles for sbsh
+# Terminal Profiles for sbsh

-Profiles define how sbsh starts and manages terminal sessions.
-They let you customize the command, environment, working directory, and lifecycle hooks for your sessions.
+Profiles define how sbsh starts and manages terminal terminals.
+They let you customize the command, environment, working directory, and lifecycle hooks for your terminals.

 ## Quick Start